• Skip to primary navigation

 Lentils are an easy, and inexpensive way to get more plant-based fiber and protein into your diet.
 Lentils are packed with B vitamins, magnesium, zinc and potassium and are low glycemic, which means they're great for balancing hormones and blood sugar.
 We cook them in the broth, vegetables and spices, like turmeric, then add fresh lemon juice at the end for a flavorful zing to this lemon lentil soup.

 Love lentil soup?
-This carrot and lentil soup is nutrient-dense, vegan, gluten-free, and so comforting.
+This sausage lentil soup and carrot and lentil soup are both nutrient-dense, vegan, gluten-free, and so comforting.

 Ingredient Notes